 - Liver or kidney diseases, etc.

 It is recommended to limit the amount of alcohol when you take Yasmin for the first time to observe the interaction.
-It is observed that an active ingredient drospirenone interacts with ibuprofen and the level of potassium increases.
+It is observed that active ingredient drospirenone interacts with ibuprofen and the level of potassium increases.
 This can lead to health complications, especially with kidney.
-Although this occurs rarely, it’s need to be taken into consideration.
+Although this occurs rarely, it’s needs to be taken into consideration.

 It is absolutely fine to take Yasmin with other antibiotics.
 However, there are some medicines that can make Yasmine less effective.
 For example, rifabutin and rifampicin are antibiotics that can make Yasmin stop working.

 Taking Yasmin is simple – 1 tablet orally at the same time each day.
 Each pill contains two active ingredients - Ethinylestradiol (0.03mg) and Drospirenone(3.0 mg).
 Yasmin pills are round, light yellow color and have a convex surface.
 When pills are missed or taken incorrectly, a failure risk may increase.
 To get the maximum effectiveness, women should take pills in the order shown on the blister.
 A single missed pill should be taken as soon as remembered.

 A woman should start taking contraceptive pills on the first day of her menstrual period.
 A patient should take one yellow Yasmin tablet daily for 21 days.
 Then goes a 7-days split when a person should take 1 white (placebo) pill daily.

 Pills can be taken without regards to food with a glass of water.
 If the first pill was taken later than the first day of the menstrual period, Yasmin should not be considered 100% effective as a contraceptive method.